gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

 Let's start by deciding what random selectors will be responsible for generating each parameter of our basic material.
-Let's use ``auxjad.TenneySelector`` for pitches, which is an implementation of Tenney's Dissonant Counterpoint Algorithm; at each call, this algorithm prioritises elements that haven't been select for the longest time.
-For the durations, dynamics, and articulations, the example will use ``auxjad.CartographySelector``.
+Let's use :class:`auxjad.TenneySelector` for pitches, which is an implementation of Tenney's Dissonant Counterpoint Algorithm; at each call, this algorithm prioritises elements that haven't been select for the longest time.
+For the durations, dynamics, and articulations, the example will use :class:`auxjad.CartographySelector`.
 Each element input into this type of selector has a probability of being selected which is dependent on its index.
 By default, the probability of consecutive elements decay with a rate of 0.75.
 For more information on both of these classes, check the ``auxjad`` API page (link in the left panel).

     >>> pitch_selector = auxjad.TenneySelector([0, 7, 8, 2, 3, 10])
     >>> duration_selector = auxjad.CartographySelector([(2, 8),